 Jonathan Ross' BBC Radio 2 show has been broadcast since 1999.
 It has an established format that is largely made up of quirky, humorous stories and on-air chat with the show's producer, Andy Davies.

-of the reactions that some parents may have if their child chooses a toy that is very widely recognised to be designed and marketed for the opposite sex.
-The humour was therefore based on the absurdity of the scenario and was not intended to cause
+light of the reactions that some parents may have if their child chooses a toy that is very widely recognised to be designed and marketed for the opposite sex.
+The humour was therefore based on the absurdity of the scenario and was not intended

-offence.
+to cause offence.
 The fact that this comment was intended to be a joke was illustrated further by the reaction from Andy Davies, who was heard laughing.
-Ofcom therefore considered that the nature of the joke and the tone and manner in which it was presented made
+Ofcom therefore considered that the nature of the joke and the tone and manner in which it

+audience.
 Importantly, if children did hear this comment it was unlikely that they would have understood it or its implications.
-In light of this, Ofcom considered that there was little potential for the comment to be imitated by children, for example in the
+In light of this, Ofcom considered that there was little potential for the comment to be imitated by children, for

 Taking all these factors into account, Ofcom considered that on balance the material was justified by the context and met generally accepted standards.
 The programme was therefore not in breach of Rule 2.3 of the Code.